Code-Institute-Submissions/P4-Sports-Expert/TESTING.md

 **Acceptance criteria 5**: Profile page follows similar design pattern to other pages.
 Profile page should show user information aswell as a button to user blogs, date profile created, a button to edit profile, info on when profile last edited.

  - The profile page has a similar colour scheme and design pattern to the rest of the site.
-The profile page shows the username, full name is user has entered one, user profile picture if they have uploaded one, date the user joined, date the profile was last edited, a button to edit profile and a button to navigate to myblogs page.
+The profile page shows the username, full name if user has entered one, user profile picture if they have uploaded one, date the user joined, date the profile was last edited, a button to edit profile and a button to navigate to myblogs page.

 **Acceptance criteria 6**: Active page to be added to navbar.